michael-a7/RHI-Contour-Maps/README.md

 ---

-## Features
+## Current Features

+- Dynamic rendering of NetCDF-derived data layers
-- Interactive map displaying WBGT contour
+- Interactive map, with a layer displaying WBGT contours
 - Date selection using a simple frontend UI
-- Dynamic rendering of NetCDF-derived data layers

 ---

 ## Tech Stack